Skip to main content

 Unfortunately, not all databases support conditional indexes, and the syntax for creating conditional index varies between databases.

-Here, PostgreSQL is used as an example:
+Here, PostgresSQL is used as an example:

 create unique index BOOK_KEY_INDEX